Are Noodles Good for Babies & Kids?

-Is It Safe to Give Noodles to Babies and Older Children?
+Is It Safe to Feed Noodles to Your Kid?

-Here are some reasons why instant noodles aren’t good for your little ones.
+Here are some more reasons why instant noodles aren’t good for your little one.

 2. Trans Fats Carriers

-For a longer shelf life, these noodles are steamed and then deep fried in oil during their processing.
-This leads to trans fats from the oil to become a part of the noodles, leading to weight gain in your child.
+Noodles are steamed and then deep-fried in oil to extend their shelf life.
+This leads to trans fats from the oil becoming a part of noodles, which could lead to weight gain in your child.

 4. Food With Propylene Glycol

 Noodles cannot be dry and need to retain their internal moisture.
 This is attained by adding propylene glycol to them.
-Kids are at a higher risk with this chemical since it gets collected very quickly within the heart, liver and kidneys, causing long-term damage to them.
+Kids are sensitive to additives.
+It is best to avoid food with additives to prevent side effects.

 5. Presence of Monosodium Glutamate

 Noodles already contain salt in high amounts to preserve them for long durations.
-Sodium, the element present in salt, also directly affect the vital organs of the body and can cause damage when consumed excessively.
+Sodium, the element in salt, also directly affects the vital organs, increases the risk of gastric cancer, and can cause damage when consumed excessively.